 - Prothonotary Warbler

 On really cold nights, some birds have been known to seek the shelter of abandoned nest holes to survive the cold.
-Many birds will even gather together in holes for warmth.
+Many birds will even gather in holes for warmth.

 Winter Nature Journal Activity Ideas